joshuk/joshee-jekyll/_work/josh.ee.md

 This isn't the best as it means the user has to change the settings of their browser (or entire system) to switch colour schemes, which is a bit of a ball-ache.
 However, considering it takes up around 3 lines of CSS, it's not worth the time or effort to remove.

 <h4>With Javascript</h4>

+Using Javascript allowed me to make a switch that would let the user choose which colour scheme they wanted to use, which is undoubtedly the better option.

+The general idea behind this switch is extremely simple:

+1. User presses the switch
+2. The site checks which colour scheme it's currently using
+3. The site switches to the opposite colour scheme
+4. The site saves the colour scheme preference in the cookies

+In practice, however, getting that working properly can be difficult.

+The main issue I ran into is that due to the way the site is hosted, I don't have access to anything like PHP which I could use to set the correct class on the body before the page is loaded.

+This meant that I had to use Javascript, which if done improperly will cause a sudden flash on every page load.
+This is because the site would be rendered initially using the light scheme until the Javascript kicks in and switches it to the dark one.

+However, due to the way that browsers render pages, placing some inline JS directly after the opening body tag will cause this not to happen.